The Complexity of Conjunctive Queries with Degree 2: Introduction

 Despite the wide-reaching consequences of these two results, the case of plain tractability for unbounded arity queries is still not well understood.
-While a number of parameters that induce tractable classes of the problem in the unbounded arity have been identified -- e.g., hypertree width~\cite{DBLP:journals/jcss/GottlobLS02} and its generalisations~\cite{DBLP:journals/jacm/GottlobMS09,DBLP:journals/talg/GroheM14} -- there is very little evidence to suggest whether these parameters are enough to reach the limits of tractability, or whether there even exists a \emph{natural} characterisation for the unbounded arity case.
+While a number of parameters that induce tractable classes of the problem in the unbounded arity have been identified -- e.g., hypertree width~\cite{DBLP:journals/jcss/GottlobLS02} and its generalisations~\cite{DBLP:journals/jacm/GottlobMS09,DBLP:journals/talg/GroheM14} -- there is little evidence to suggest whether these parameters are even close to the limits of tractability, or whether there exists a \emph{natural} characterisation for the unbounded arity case at all.

 What makes the problem challenging is that very little is known of the hypergraph structure of queries with unbounded hypertree width (or any related parameters).
-Grohe's lower bound critically relies on the Excluded-Grid Theorem by~\citet{DBLP:journals/jct/RobertsonS86}.
-Roughly speaking, the theorem states that if a query has large enough treewidth, then its primal graph will have a large grid minor.
+Grohe's lower bound critically relies on the Excluded Grid Theorem by~\citet{DBLP:journals/jct/RobertsonS86}.
+Roughly speaking, in this setting the theorem states that if a query has large treewidth, then its primal graph will contain a large grid as a graph minor.
+Intractability of \cqprob can then be shown by reduction of other problems into large enough grids.
 However, any minor of the primal graph lacks crucial information from the query.
-It is possible that large parts of the grid are part of a single hyperedge.
-When a problem is encoded in the grid minor, this can then generally lead to relation sizes that are exponential in the arity.
+In particular, it is possible that large parts of the grid are covered in a single atom and thus the high connectivity of the grid is not reflected in the actual query.
+In particular, a reduction following Grohe's technique will produce exponentially large relations in such cases and hence not be efficient enough for the hardness results that we are aiming for.

 Marx' characterisation in~\cite{DBLP:journals/jacm/Marx13} addresses this issue through the more abstract notion of \emph{embedding power}.
-Rather than relying on the existence of arbitrarily large grid minors, it is shown that in classes of unbounded submodular width, there are always instances with arbitrarily high embedding power, which in turn allows for ``compact'' embedding of certain other queries.
-While high embedding power allows for effective reductions into queries of unbounded arity, it is not known (nor suspected) that bounded embedding power or submodular width are sufficient conditions for non-parameterized tractability of \cqprob.
+Rather than relying on the existence of arbitrarily large grid minors, it is shown that in classes of unbounded submodular width, there always exist instances with arbitrarily high embedding power, which in turn allows for ``compact'' embedding of certain other queries.
+While high embedding power allows for effective reductions into queries of unbounded arity, it is not known (nor suspected) that bounded embedding power or submodular width are sufficient conditions for non-parameterised tractability of \cqprob in the usual setting\footnote{The situation is different when truth-table representation is considered rather than standard ``compact'' representations via lists of tuples.
+See the discussion of related work on adaptive width below.}.